iyht/linux-kernel-qemu/README.md

 ```

 ## Run Linux Kernel with Bash
-Get the BusyBox from: https://busybox.net/ in the `busybox-1.36.1` directory.
+Get the BusyBox from: https://busybox.net/ in the `busybox` directory.

 Build the busybox
-- `cd busybox-1.36.1`
+- `cd busybox`
 - Configure the Busybox with the default config `make defconfig`.
 - Manually config the `.config` file and set `CONFIG_STATIC=y` so that the binary is statically linked.
 - `make -j $(nproc) && make install`, you will find the installed folder in `_install`